ImperatorStorm/gluon/CONTRIBUTING.md

 The `$` character may be used in mixins to mark a semantic separation in the name, in other words it allows to separate the actual name of the variable and the namespace.

-All `@Unique` mixin fields and methods and all methods coming from duck interfaces must be prefixed with `quilt$` in order to aid with debugging as well as preventing issues.
+All `@Unique` mixin fields and methods and all methods coming from duck interfaces must be prefixed with `gluon$` in order to aid with debugging as well as preventing issues.

-In the case of a pseudo-local variable (a field used briefly to pass around a local variable of a method between 2 injections of said method), the field should be named with the namespace first, then the name of the injected method, and finally the name of the local (`quilt$injectedMethod$localName`).
+In the case of a pseudo-local variable (a field used briefly to pass around a local variable of a method between 2 injections of said method), the field should be named with the namespace first, then the name of the injected method, and finally the name of the local (`gluon$injectedMethod$localName`).

 ## Gradle Conventions